Why are employee networks the organizational form of tomorrow (actually of today)?

 Webinar and implementation – 05.08.

 On 05.08. a colleague conducts the webinar with Microsoft teams.
 He shares his screen.
-First, he creates a Microsoft Forms and then he designs a Microsoft Flow (the first two steps of the workflow “New employee”).
+First, he creates a Microsoft Forms and then he designs a Microsoft Power Automate (the first two steps of the workflow “New employee”).
 He answers questions immediately.
 He picks up beginners and advanced users wherever they are.
 After 45 minutes, the webinar is over and ten participants from four countries have learned something new.
 The group consists of a C-level, a marketing manager, project managers and IT managers.
 We share the Microsoft Streams video afterwards on Yammer.

 I immediately get ideas on how to put what I have learned into practice.
 I decide to automate an internal inquiry and processing academy process: